 Every application, environment, or system requires some level of configuration.
 Configuration formats, such as the

-ini format to plain text-based files, have waxed and waned in popularity over the years.
+ini format to plain text-based files, have fluctuated in popularity over the years.
 As application and system needs have evolved, so has the configuration complexity and structure that’s required.

-Today a multitude of configuration formats exist, but some have taken center stage in modern cloud environments.
+Today, many configuration formats exist, but some are more popular in cloud environments.
 XML, JSON, YAML, and HCL support complex configurations, each with their advantages and disadvantages.

-Among the first structured configuration languages, XML has been around for decades.
-XML first entered the scene in 1998 with W3C’s version 1.0 specification.
-Designed for general use and simplicity, XML became the underpinning of many transport languages, services, and configuration formats.
+Among the first structured configuration languages, XML was introduced in 1998 with W3C’s version 1.0 specification.
+Designed for general use and simplicity, XML underpinned many transport languages, services, and configuration formats.

 - XML is a generalized language that easily allows different formats to be realized from a common syntax.